 Abstract

-Maternal phenotypes can have long-term effects on the offspring phenotype starting at gestation.
-Proximate mechanisms include foetal hormone levels affected by maternal levels.
-Recent studies have highlighted that these maternal effects may be different between the sexes.
-How maternal glucocorticoid (GC) levels relate to foetal levels is, however, still not completely understood.
-Here we related, for the first time in a free-ranging large mammal, the fallow deer (Dama dama), maternal GC levels with foetal in utero GC levels by using novel state-of-the-art methods.
+Maternal phenotypes can have long-term effects on offspring phenotypes.
+These maternal effects may begin during gestation, when maternal glucocorticoid (GC) levels may affect foetal GC levels, thereby having an organizational effect on the offspring phenotype.
+Recent studies have showed that maternal effects may be different between the sexes.
+How maternal GC levels precisely relate to foetal levels is, however, still not completely understood.
+Here we related, for the first time in a free-ranging large mammal, the fallow deer (Dama dama), maternal GC levels with foetal in utero GC levels.
 We found that foetal GC levels were positively associated with maternal GC levels, but only in females.
 These findings highlight sex differences, which may have evolved to optimize male growth at the cost of survival.

 Keywords

-Glucocorticoids, free-ranging, fallow deer, hair-testing, faecal metabolites
+cortisol, free-ranging, fallow deer, hair-testing, faecal metabolites

 Introduction

-Parental phenotypes can be drivers of offspring variation (Badyaev & Uller, 2009; Wolf & Wade, 2009), and in many mammalian species, these parental effects are often labelled as maternal effects since it is the mother that mostly takes care of the offspring.
+Parental phenotypes can be drivers of offspring variation (Badyaev & Uller, 2009; Wolf & Wade, 2009), and in many mammalian species, these parental effects are often assumed to be mainly maternal effects because of pregnancy and nursing.
 Maternal effects are seen as an adaptive way in which mothers can either fine tune their offspring for the current environmental conditions (Groothuis et al., 2005; Sheriff & Love, 2013), or maximise their own reproductive output (Groothuis et al., 2019; Marshall & Uller, 2007).
 These effects on the offspring are present from the earliest stages of development and can have long lasting influence on offspring phenotype (Seckl & Meaney, 2004; Weinstock, 2008).

-Acute stress typically leads to an increase in circulating glucocorticoid (GC) levels due to activation of the hypothalamic-pituitary-adrenal (HPA) axis (Sapolsky et al., 2000; Weinstock, 2008).
+Stress typically leads to an increase in circulating glucocorticoid (GC) levels due to activation of the hypothalamic-pituitary-adrenal (HPA) axis (Sapolsky et al., 2000; Weinstock, 2008).
 Maternal GC levels during gestation can affect offspring phenotype in many ways, including affecting offspring birth weight and HPA-axis reactivity (Dantzer et al., 2013; Seckl & Holmes, 2007; Seckl & Meaney, 2004) and these effects can linger until offspring are well into adulthood (e.g. Liu et al., 2001), which is also referred to as foetal programming (Seckl & Holmes, 2007).
 There is increasing evidence, however, that there are sex differences in foetal programming (Braithwaite et al., 2018; Fishman et al., 2022; Liu et al., 2001).
-(Wieczorek et al., 2019)(Fishman et al., 2022)(Podmokła et al., 2018)
+In mice (Mus musculus), for instance, higher maternal GC was associated with higher foetal GCs, but only in female offspring (Wieczorek et al., 2019).
+In nutria (Myocastor coypus), in utero accumulated testosterone was found to be heritable, but only between parents and offspring of the same sex (Fishman et al., 2022).
+In birds, a meta-analysis found evidence that male offspring are typically more strongly affected by maternal steroid hormones in the egg than female offspring (Podmokła et al., 2018).

 Most studies investigating hormonal maternal effects investigate offspring GC levels after birth and most evidence comes from either clinical studies on humans (Gitau et al., 1998), rodents (Weinstock, 2008) or birds (Groothuis et al., 2019; Jenkins et al., 2014), with a paucity of data on free-ranging mammals.
 This is usually due to the challenges of measuring maternal and foetal hormone levels during gestation in non-captive mammals.
 Recent developments, however, have enabled measuring foetal hormonal levels post-parturition by quantifying steroids in neonate hair (Amin et al., 2021; Fishman et al., 2019; Kapoor et al., 2016).
-Hair steroid levels represent long-term levels, accumulated over the last weeks to months (Gormally & Romero, 2020), and therefore reflect in utero integrated levels when quantified in neonates (Amin et al., 2021).
+Hair steroid levels represent long-term levels, accumulated over weeks to months (Gormally & Romero, 2020), and therefore reflect in utero integrated levels when quantified in neonates (Amin et al., 2021).
 Whether these levels are associated with circulating maternal GC levels, however, is currently not well understood.